magnusross/nvkm/README.md

 You can make a new virtual environment and install the requirements by running,

 ```
-virtualenv -p python3 venv
+virtualenv -p python3 nvkmenv
-source venv/bin/activate
+source nvkmenv/bin/activate
 pip install -r requirements.txt
 ```

+Note that only python version 3.8 has been tested.
 The code runs significantly faster on the GPU if one is available.
 To use the GPU, first follow the instructions [here](https://github.com/google/jax#installation) to get the GPU version of Jax, and then install the rest of the requirements.

 Generate paper plots
 --------------------